Three more days of public transport worker strikes in Northern Ireland planned

 Three more days of strikes by public transport workers in Northern Ireland are set to take place in a row over pay.

-Further strikes will take place on Friday December 15, Saturday December 16 and Friday December 22 during some of the busiest days of the year for festive shopping and the hospitality trade.
+Further strikes will take place later this month during some of the busiest days of the year for festive shopping and the hospitality trade.

+A 48-hour strike action is to commence from 0001 on December 15, and a 24-hour strike is planned to commence a week later from 0001 on December 22 – bringing to a standstill all bus and rail services operated by public transport provider Translink.

+Translink said it is disappointed by the decision to take further strike action.

 People Before Profit MLA Gerry Carroll backed the calls for Mr Heaton-Harris to intervene.